stepanblyschak/SONiC/doc/Buffer-Bulk-Configuration.md

 N/A

 ### Warmboot and Fastboot Design Impact
 This design optimizes buffers configuration during warm-boot and fast-boot.
+Expected improvement of ~40% faster buffer configuration, even with fallback to per object API at syncd.

-TODO: give time improvement data on VS.
+Results will highly depend on exact CPU/memory speed of the platform as well as SAI driver.

 ### Memory Consumption
-Batching implies increased memory usage in orchagent.
+Batching implies increased transient memory usage in orchagent.
 The increased memory usage is relevant only for warm and fast boot flows where bulk API is utilized.
-Batch buffer for PG and QUEUE is using at most ```N * (number_of_pgs_per_port + number_of_queues_per_port) * sizeof(sai_attribute_t)``` additional bytes.
-(TODO: for port buffer lists)
+Batch buffer for PG and QUEUE is using at most ```N * (number_of_pgs_per_port + number_of_queues_per_port) * sizeof(sai_attribute_t) + N * profiles_per_port * (sizeof(sai_attribute_t) + sizeof(sai_object_id_t))``` additional bytes.
+For 256 ports, 8 PGs, 16 queues and 3 port profiles ~300kb in orchagent.
+It's harder to predict memory spike in redis and needs to be tested once implementation is ready.
+Once the system finished configuration the memory usage should return to steady vlaues.

 ### Testing Requirements/Design